jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     def test_catching_key_error_in_tests(self):
         {'key': 'value'}['key']

-  the terminal still shows green.
-When I access it with a key that does not exist
+  the terminal shows green, when I access it with a key that does not exist

   .. code-block:: python